A man wanted on charges in Marshall and Livingston counties was arrested during a traffic stop in Graves County on Tuesday.

-Graves County Sheriff Jon Hayden said surveillance being conducted in the Symsonia area and a tip led to the arrest of 46 year old Jason C. Henson.
+Graves County Sheriff Jon Hayden said surveillance was conducted in the Symsonia area, and a tip led to the arrest of 46-year-old Jason C. Henson of Benton.

-Henson was found to have crystal methamphetamine on his person and his Kentucky Operators License was also suspended.
-He was charged with 3rd or subsequent offense of possession of methamphetamine and driving on a suspended operators license.
+Henson was found to have crystal methamphetamine on his person and his Kentucky operators license was also suspended.
+He was charged with 3rd or subsequent offense of possession of meth and driving on a suspended operators license.

-Henson has two prior convictions for methamphetamine possession along with three prior convictions for violating emergency protective orders in addition to menacing and assault.
+Henson has two prior convictions for meth possession along with three prior convictions for violating emergency protective orders, in addition to menacing and assault.

-He was transported to the Graves County Restrictive Custody Center and later to an out of county detention center.
+He was transported to an out-of-county detention center.

 Advertisement